Kirengaolivier/content-ops-starter/content/pages/index.md

         subtitle: ''
         text: >
-          A project that has the aim of connecting farmers and buyers in order to balance prices across the country
+          A project that has the aim of connecting farmers and buyers in order to balance prices across the country.
         image:
           url: /images/Ngurira.png
           altText: Placeholder Image